Achievable logoAchievable logo

 Procedure:

-1. Athlete stands on top of a box and steps off.
+1. The athlete stands on top of a box and steps off.

-2. Upon landing, the athlete jumps as high as possible while minimizing ground contact time.
+2. On landing, the athlete immediately jumps as high as possible while minimizing ground contact time.

-4. Best of three trials is used to calculate the reactive strength index.
+4. Use the best of three trials to calculate the reactive strength index.

 Margaria-Kalamen stair sprint test